serokell/blog-posts/untyped-lambda-calculus/article.md

 So, let us declare two combinators:
 $tru = \lambda x\; y. x,$ and $fls = \lambda x\;y. y.$ We're calling these $tru$ and $fls$ to disambiguate them from actual boolean values $true$ and $false$ that aren't actually abstractions.
-$true$ and $false$ are, hopefully obviously, not a part of the pure lambda calculus, but we can introduce them as terms in an impure lambda calculus.
+$true$ and $false$ are not a part of the pure lambda calculus, but we can introduce them as terms in an impure lambda calculus.

 Now, the structure of these definitions is rather curious.
 $tru$ is a two-argument function that returns its first argument and ignores the second, while $fls$ returns the second and ignores the first.
-If you squint a bit, you might see this encodes a branching computation.
+If you squint a bit, you might see that this encodes a branching computation.

 Indeed, we can define a combinator that would behave exactly like the `if ... then ... else ...` construct: $ifThenElse = \lambda c\;t\;f. c\;t\;f.$
 Since Church boolean values themselves encode the behavior, this function doesn't do much.
-It's nice to see we can have familiar branching constructs almost right away.
+But it's nice to see we can have familiar branching constructs almost right away.

 Now that we have booleans, we can define operations on booleans, i.e. a boolean algebra.
 We can define all the usual boolean functions in terms of Church booleans.

 For example $and = \lambda x\;y. x\;y\;fls.$
-The $and$ function must return $tru$ if and only if both its arguments are $tru.$ Let us make sure it does what we expect it to.
+The $and$ function must return $tru$ if and only if both its arguments are $tru.$ Let's make sure it does what we expect it to.

 $and\;tru\;tru = (\lambda x\;y. x\;y\;fls)\;(\lambda x\; y. x)\;(\lambda x\; y. x).$